will-mccormack/CS-M148-Proj/README.md

 ## Key Methodology [UPDATES NEEDED]

 Throughout our analysis, we explored several models of varying complexity and type with the goal of ultimately cross-referencing key model performance metrics across model types to identify the highest performing model.
-[Include regression info here].
-Our Ridge regression model had the most predictive power/strongest interpretability across our linear models.
+The models include several linear models as well as a neural network.
+Our Ordinary Least Squares regression model had the most predictive power/strongest interpretability across our linear models.

 [Info needed on other models not referenced here]

+### Exploratory Data Analysis

+Exploratory data analysis was used to examine feature distributions and their relationships with popularity.
+Histograms and summary statistics revealed large differences in scale and variability across audio features, motivating feature standardization.
+Exploration of popularity showed weak linear relationships with individual features, suggesting that predictive signal is distributed across many variables and may be nonlinear.

+Structural analysis revealed that many tracks appeared multiple times with identical audio features but different genre labels, introducing redundancy.
+The combination of numerous continuous features and categorical genre indicators also implied a high-dimensional and potentially correlated feature space.
+These observations motivated later preprocessing decisions, including duplicate consolidation, dimensionality reduction, and careful data splitting.
+Analysis of the explicit label was conducted for auxiliary classification experiments, but the primary focus remained on popularity prediction.

+### Data Pre-processing and Feature Engineering

+Preprocessing steps were informed by exploratory findings and model requirements.
+Low-signal metadata columns were removed, and categorical genre information was encoded using one-hot encoding.
+Duplicate tracks with identical audio features were grouped together, and their genre indicators were merged to reduce redundancy while preserving multi-genre information.

+All continuous features were standardized prior to modeling.
+PCA was applied after scaling and fit only on the training data to reduce dimensionality and mitigate multicollinearity, particularly for neural network training.
+The resulting feature representations were used consistently across training and validation sets.
+No synthetic data augmentation was performed; feature engineering focused on improving representation quality and stability.

 ### Regression

-This projected investigated several regression models to check their ability to predict popularity.
+This project investigated several regression models to check their ability to predict popularity.
 These include an unregularized Ordinary Least Squares (OLS) and Least Absolute Deviation (LAD) regression, along with Lasso and Ridge regularization on an Ordinary Least Squares model.

 #### Unregularized Models

-All the data used was scaled because of the various ranges between difference features.
+All the data used was scaled because of the various ranges between different features.

 ##### Ordinary Least Squares Regression

 The Ordinary Least Squares model was generated using sklearn's LinearRegression function, creating a fit using the training data, and making predictions using the testing data.
-Afterwords, the model can be evaluated with metrics including, R<sup>2</sup>, mean squared error (MSE), mean absolute error (MAE), and root mean squared error (rMSE).
-Then, through k-fold cross validation, it can be determined what degree the model should be to best produce a fit.
+Afterwards, the model can be evaluated with metrics including, R<sup>2</sup>, mean squared error (MSE), mean absolute error (MAE), and root mean squared error (rMSE).
+Then, through k-fold cross-validation, it can be determined what degree the model should be to best produce a fit.
 To reduce computational intensity, 3 folds were used, and two degrees were checked.

 ##### Least Absolute Deviation Regression

 The methodology for LAD regression is similar to Ordinary Least Squares Regression, but instead, sklearn's QuantileRegressor function with the quantile parameter set equal to 0.5 is used.
 Again, fit and predict, and calculate the metrics stated in the Ordinary Least Squares Regression subsection.
-For cross-validation, like OLS, 3 folds were used, and two degrees were checked.
+For cross-validation, 2 folds were used, and two degrees were checked.

 #### Regularized Models

 ##### Lasso

-10-fold cross validation is used to select the best regularization hyperparameter for Lasso regularization by importing Lasso from sklearn.
-The goal is to find an alpha that results in the minimum cross-validation score and an alpha minimize the score within 1 standard error.
+10-fold cross-validation is used to select the best regularization hyperparameter for Lasso regularization by importing Lasso from sklearn.
+The goal is to find an alpha that results in the minimum cross-validation score and an alpha that minimizes the score within 1 standard error.
 Afterwards, we can fit models using the optimal alpha values and calculate the relevant metrics.

 ##### Ridge

-The process for Ridge regularization is the same as Lasso regularization but instead, Ridge from sklearn is used.
-As before, find the hyperparamter value that minimizes the cross-validation score and miniize the score within 1 standard error.
+The process for Ridge regularization is the same as Lasso regularization, but instead, Ridge from sklearn is used.
+As before, find the hyperparameter value that minimizes the cross-validation score and minimize the score within 1 standard error.
 Then, we can fit models using the optimal alpha values and obtain the metrics.

+#### Neural Networks

 We also trained a feedforward neural network to capture nonlinear relationships between audio features and popularity.
 We applied PCA to scaled features before neural network training to mitigate the effects of the data’s inherent high-dimensionality as well as the dimensionality increase caused by genre encoding.
 We trained the neural network using a validation set with early stopping and performed hyperparameter tuning to determine an optimal learning rate.

+Note that feature importance involving regularization was applied when Lasso and Ridge regularization were applied, but not the unregularized models, where keeping more features were favored over reducing complexity.

 ## Results [UPDATES NEEDED]